 The “Smart Growth Zoning and Housing Production Act” of 2004, otherwise known as “Chapter 40R,” provides incentives to communities that create zoning districts that encourage compact, mixed-use development (including commercial uses and market-rate and affordable housing), typically located near public transportation or town centers.
-Chapter 40R provides for local control over the location of the development, allowed densities, and development design.
+Chapter 40R provides for local input over the location of the development, allowed densities, and development design.

-Middleborough is looking to adopt this zoning overlay bylaw to provide the development market with the option of creating this type of development at two locations within walking distance of the town’s planned MBTA commuter rail station.
+Middleborough is looking to adopt this zoning overlay bylaw to provide the market with the option of creating this type of development at two locations within walking distance of the town’s planned MBTA commuter rail station.

 What is a Zoning Overlay bylaw?

 Zoning is the way a community regulates how land can be used or developed (type of use, density, dimensional constraints, etc.).
 A zoning overlay bylaw provides a different, separate option for land development in a specific location; however, it does not mean that future development must adhere to both the underlying zoning and the overlay zoning.
 Future growth can take place under the rules of the overlay or the rules of the existing zoning – it’s the owner’s choice.

 Where is this located?